 The hours will be long; this mustn’t be an issue for you.
 Employers will often ask you to arrive early when stock/market information is shared, and leave in the middle of the evening.
 A strong work ethic will set you in good stead with superiors.
 Of course, a degree or relevant experience in maths or economics is a bonus too!

 Want to invest in your future?
-Use our handy application deadline list for the latest investment banking graduate schemes to get started.
+Take a look at our list of the latest investment banking graduate opportunities to get started.